 I have encapsulated everything I know about story endings elsewhere.
-Almost all narrative ends with a Self Revelation followed by a hint at the main character’s New Equilibrium, though sometimes writers leave off the New Equilibrium for the audience to extrapolate.
+Almost all narrative ends with a Anagnorisis followed by a hint at the main character’s New Situation, though sometimes writers leave off the New Situation for the audience to extrapolate.
 The Wrestler is an excellent film example of Extrapolation.

 In this regard, The Wrestler feels like a short story in tone.
 If you like to read short stories, you probably fall into the category of audience who enjoys piecing things together, imagining the outcome for yourself.